How to connect to GoProxies proxy via Selenium?

 To integrate Selenium with GoProxies, you would need to follow the steps below:

-• Firstly, you would need to install to extend Selenium's Python bindings, since using the default Selenium module for implementing proxies that require authentication makes it complicated.
+• Firstly, you would need to install Selenium Wirearrow-up-right to extend Selenium's Python bindings, since using the default Selenium module for implementing proxies that require authentication makes it complicated.
 You can do it using the pip command:

 pip install selenium-wire